Government plans to scrap mandatory jab requirement in health and social care

 The pair also said the U-turn will cause similar frustration for the care home sector “given the disruption to service delivery that resulted from loss of staff last November”.

-The Homecare Association said it was pleased that there will be a consultation as it has always opposed mandatory vaccination.
+The Homecare Association said it was pleased that there will be a consultation as it has always opposed mandatory vaccination, but said they needed “immediate clarity” about the short-term implications given the February 3 deadline.

-The body said: “We need immediate clarity, however, about the short-term implications given that the deadline for the first dose of vaccine is this Thursday February 3 2022 and employers are poised to start dismissal procedures with unvaccinated staff.

-“Indeed, some employers have already initiated dismissal processes where employees have notice periods of three months, which is more common for live-in care.”

 In a letter to NHS trusts and Clinical Commissioning Groups, NHS England chief executive Amanda Pritchard asked employers not to serve notice of termination to employees affected by the regulations.